openebs-archive/openebs-docs/docs/prerequisites.md

      - /var/openebs/local:/var/openebs/local
 ```

-In the above snippet, default hostpath which will be created on the Node for `LocalPV-hostpath`is added under `extra_binds`.
-This configuration will help to create default hostpath directory on Node for provisioning `LocalPV-hostpath` volume.
+In the above snippet, default hostpath which will be created on the worker node using `LocalPV-hostpath` StorageClass is added under `extra_binds`.
+This configuration will help to create default hostpath directory on worker node for provisioning `LocalPV-hostpath` volume.

 <br>